ssc-sp/datahub-docs/UserGuide/Migration/Databricks.md

 Please note, only the following Databricks resources can be migrated from the POC environment to the PROD environment:

-//What resources cannot be migrated?
-//What actions can people take for the resources that cannot be migrated?

 * Notebooks
 * Repositories
 * Jobs